Common tabular operations in pandas#

 Name: TEMP, dtype: float64

-Now we can easily convert those decimal numbers to integers by calling astype(int):
+Now we can easily convert those decimal values to integers using .astype(int).

 data["TEMP"].astype(int).head()